ma11hew28/dotfiles/README.md

 1. Do install step 2.
 2. Uninstall dotfiles.

-       zsh uninstall.zsh
+       sh uninstall.sh

 3. Restart Terminal.
-4. Optional: Move anything you want to keep out of this project.
+4. To keep anything, move it out of `~/projects/dotfiles`.
-5. Remove this project.
+5. Remove your clone of this project.

        rm -rf ~/projects/dotfiles